Renz is a digital technology enthusiast. He devotes his time to studying how these platforms can help make things work for us.

 Do you remember the notice regarding Savings and Transactions Limit?
 Any withdrawals from your CIMB savings account to your GCash wallet shall be recognized as an "inflow."
 Verified GCash users are subject to an inflow limit of Php100,000 per month (cumulative of all transactions made within a calendar month).
 Hence, doing withdrawals frequently may rapidly max out your limit.
 Once it happens, you can no longer cash-in (in any form) nor receive transfers from others.
 Any withdrawal attempts will be put on hold.

-This is why the second method may come handy.
-All you need to do is to download the CIMB app, and link your GSave account.
-To do this, you may want to follow this guide.
+This is why the second method may come in handy.
+All you need to do is to download the CIMB app and link your GSave account.

 Method 2.
 Transferring Funds to Other Banks Via the CIMB App